damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

   <iframe src="https://www.youtube.com/embed/3A8mdJl_icM" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

-## Overview: Continuous Delivery with GitLab and Kubernetes
+## Overview: Continuous Delivery with GitLab and Kubernetes (1 min)
 {:.no_toc}

 GitLab is the leading single tenant development platform that covers 100% of your software development lifecycle.
 It connects every step of your worklfow, helping you bring modern applications from idea to production, quickly and reliably.